lucaceriani/polito-c-apa/README.md

-# Code::Blocks projects
+# Laboratori PoliTo AP - a.a.
+2017/2018

-Gli esericizi di laboratorio di Algoritmi e Programmazione a.a 2017/2018 svolti
+Gli esericizi di laboratorio di Algoritmi e Programmazione a.a 2017/2018 svolti.